goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/9-advanced-inventories/_index.md

 ### The Inventory Source

 First you need a source.
-In **real life** this would be your **cloud provider, your CMDB or what not**.
+In **real life** this would be your cloud provider, your CMDB or what not.
 For the sake of this lab we put a simple file into a Github repository.

 Use curl to query your external inventory source: